xray-group/mstruct/README.md

 ```
 scons -j4 --python-version=3.6 libmstruct
 ```
+WARNING: You need Boost Python libraries to be built against the python version you want to use.

 Next, you need to add path to your newly built libMStruct.
 One option is following.
 *As next commands are going to modify your environment (that you may use for building) I suggest opening a new shell, e.g. by bash.*